drocheam/optrace/docs/source/usage/surfaces.rst

 Overview
 _________________

-Surfaces, points and lines are the base component for all |Element| classes.
+Surfaces, points and lines are the base components for all |Element| classes.
 They describe a geometrical behavior relative to their center (marked as "x" in the following figures).
-They have no absolute position in three-dimensional space, their actual position is assigned and managed by their owner Element.
+They have no absolute position in three-dimensional space yet, as their actual position is assigned and managed by their owner Element.
 All lengths are given in millimeters and angles in degrees.